NoorBayan/Miraya/README.md

 ---

 ## 📜 License & Citation

-[Insert your specific license here, e.g., CC BY-NC 4.0]
+This dataset is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

-If you utilize this dataset or its schema in your academic research, please cite the following paper:
+If you use this corpus, ontology, annotations, or any derivative work in academic research, please cite the associated publication:

-`[Citation details will be added upon publication in IEEE Access]`
+> Citation will be added upon publication in IEEE Access.

+Until then, please cite this GitHub repository.